Menu

 Make peace with uncertainty

-This situation is one of extreme uncertainty.
+Situations sometimes cause extreme uncertainty.
 We don’t know what will happen, how long it will last or what things will be like when it’s over.
 One thing we do know, however, is that worrying about it won’t change the outcome.
 Learning how to tolerate the uncertainty is a huge part of building healthy coping skills for ourselves, which we then want to model for our children.
-Right now it’s very easy to let your brain spin out with the frightening possibilities.
+It’s very easy to let your brain spin out with the frightening possibilities.
 “Practicing mindfulness helps bring us back to the present, and away from the brink.”

 There are plenty of free mindfulness exercises to be explored online.
 The ones selected here are just a few of the many that can help to ease stress and anxiety and increase your sense of peace, calm, and contentment.